-Commercial Strip - Taking advantage of the access from a highway, commercial development comprised mainly of large-and small-scale retail, restaurants, gas stations, and other commercial development are common to roadways.
+commercial Strip - Taking advantage of the access from the highway, commercial development comprised mainly of large- and small-scale retail, restaurants, gas stations, and other commercial development lines both sides of several sections of US 64 and NC 49.
 Each commercial establishment is oriented toward the highway, and gains its access to the highway through at least one private driveway serving only that parcel.
-Such commercial development is typically continuous, stretching one parcel deep on each side of the highway for at least one-half mile where it occurs

-Commercial Strip

-- Highway-oriented Business An emerging development pattern is the highway-oriented business development, which is often comprised primarily of regional-scale retail, typically found at freeway interchanges.
-As highway improvements have been made, interchanges have been constructed that encourage a concentration of businesses that depend on the patronage of passing traffic.
-Such interchanges are attracting large-scale retail and restaurant chains as well as gas stations, which are all being incorporated into conventional "power centers" (regional shopping centers of 300,000 or more square feet).
-While these businesses are typically not accessed by individual driveways, the centers in which they locate typically have a single point of entry near the interchange. - Downtown The alignments of corridors typically pass through or near the original centers of the towns and cities.
+Such commercial development is typically continuous, stretching one parcel deep on each side of the highway for at least one-half mile where it occurs.
+Siler City, been made, interchanges have been constructed that encourage a concentration of businesses that depend on the patronage of passing traffic.
+Such interchanges, like those found along the bypass around Pittsboro, in Apex, and near Lexington are attracting large-scale retail and restaurant chains as well as gas stations, which are all being incorporated into conventional "power centers" (regional shopping centers of 300,000 or more square feet).
+While these businesses are typically not accessed by individual driveways, the centers in which they locate typically have a single point of entry near the interchange.

+Commercial Strip US 64 - Siler City

+- Ramseur and Asheboro are three of several communities within the corridor that have these commercial strips. - Highway-oriented Business An emerging development pattern is the highway-oriented business development, which is often comprised primarily of regional-scale retail, typically found at freeway interchanges.
+As improvements to US 64 and NC 49 have

+Highway-Oriented Business Hwy 64 - US 1

+Downtown - The alignments of US 64 and NC 49 pass through or near the original centers of the towns and cities (Mocksville and Lexington) within the corridor.
 In these locations, the development patterns still reflect forms of the traditional town center, such as narrow streets and small blocks edged by two- and three-story buildings containing a mixture of uses.

-Downtown Area
+Downtown Mocksville